Tina Howe: Full-length plays

 In November 1986, Howe's next play, Coastal Disturbances premiered at Second Stage, under the direction of Carole Rothman.
-Set on a New England beach, the set held six tons of sand.
+The play was set on a private New England beach.
 Annette Bening and Tim Daly led the cast.
-The play was transferred to the Circle-in-the-Square Theater on Broadway in March, 1987.
+The play was transferred to the Circle-in-the-Square Theater on Broadway in March 1987.
 It was nominated for a Tony award for Best Play along with Carole Rothman for Best Direction and Annette Bening for Best Actress.
-Frank Rich of The New York Times hailed it as "Hilarious, erotic and intoxicating"; John Simon in New York magazine wrote, "Exhilarating and wonderful".
+Frank Rich of The New York Times hailed it as "Hilarious", "erotic" and "intoxicating".

 This was followed by Approaching Zanzibar, which shows the Blossom family traveling across the United States to visit Olivia, a sick relative.
 The play premiered at the Second Stage Theatre on April 8, 1989, directed by Carole Rothman, and starred Jane Alexander as Charlotte Blossom, Harris Yulin as her husband, Angela Goethals as her daughter and Bethel Leslie as her dying aunt.
-The play was produced at the Southwark Playhouse, London in August 1997.
-The reviewer for The Independent wrote: "...a zany, expertly mimed sequence throws the tensions of cooped-up family car travel into rollicking relief when, in fantasy, the parents and children swap roles.
+The play was produced at the Southwark Playhouse, London, in August 1997.
+The reviewer for The Independent wrote: "... a zany, expertly mimed sequence throws the tensions of cooped-up family car travel into rollicking relief when, in fantasy, the parents and children swap roles.
 But, like so much off-Broadway fare, the play insists on coating the pill of pain in the sickly sugar of false reassurance."

 One Shoe Off opened Off-Broadway in April 1993 in a Second Stage Theatre production at the Public Theater.
 The Variety reviewer described the play as "the dining-room play that dissolves in an emotive crossfire of accusation, revelation and reconciliation", "offbeat, sometimes ferociously funny" with an "over-the-top tone".